galbar07/Hackthon/README.md

 - Tools.js - Logical functions
 - Form.ejs - Medical form that only allows to access you receive the Url from Us
 - Success.ejs - If you approve the form you are being redirected to that page, it will let you access your workplace.

+#    Code - Notes

+If you want to run this code , please contact us ,Because this code is connected to our DB , And we hold the private keys.